Sun, sand and dialysis: Camp for kidney patients returns

 Professor Yap Hui Kim, Head and Emeritus Consultant, Division of Paediatric Nephrology, Dialysis and Renal Transplantation, Department of Paediatrics, KTP-NUCMI, NUH, said: “We want to empower the kids and show them that they can be as good as their (healthy) friends.
 The only way to assure parents, who are usually their caregivers at home, is to have the medical team on site.”

-Prof Yap said CKC raised about $25,000 this year from individuals and organisations for the camp, which was started in 2000 as an annual event.
+Prof Yap, who is also the Medical Director of the Paediatric Transplantation Programme at the National University Centre for Organ Transplantation (NUCOT), said CKC raised about $25,000 this year from individuals and organisations for the camp, which was started in 2000 as an annual event.
 Many participants of past editions of the camp have also returned as organisers and camp buddies for their juniors.

 From campers to organisers